aabishafi/A-Random-Quote-Generator/README.md

 # A Random Quote Generator
- first project of teamtreehouse techdegree
+ my first project of teamtreehouse techdegree